«BACK TO FACULTY LIST

 Assistant Professor of Systematic Theology

-Supervisor of D.Min.
+Director of D.Min.
 Program

-Dr. Grobien joined the faculty in 2012 as Assistant Professor of Systematic Theology and D.Min.
-Program Supervisor.
+Dr. Grobien joined the faculty in 2012 as Assistant Professor of Systematic Theology and Director of the D.Min.
+Program.
 Prior to serving at CTS, he was Postdoctoral Teaching Scholar in the Department of Theology at the University of Notre Dame.
 He earned his Ph.D. in Moral Theology from Notre Dame in 2011, defending the dissertation, "Be Transformed by the Renewing of Your Minds: Christian Worship as the Root of Righteousness and Ethical Formation."
 His research interests include the relationship between soteriology, worship and ethics, virtue, the natural law, the proper distinction between Law and Gospel, theological anthropology and some topics in sacramental and liturgical studies.

 Recent publications include, "Review of Counsel and Conscience" by Benjamin T. Mayes, in Concordia Theological Quarterly (forthcoming), “What is the Natural Law?
 Medieval Foundations and Luther’s Appropriation” in Natural Law: A Lutheran Reappraisal, ed.
 Robert Baker (St. Louis: Concordia Publishing House, 2011) and "A Lutheran Understanding of Natural Law in the Three Estates," Concordia Theological Quarterly 73 no. 3 (July 2009).